home catalog search luxury villas contact us find yourself in italy

 What if I have to cancel?
 Will I lose my deposit?

 You are likely to forfeit your deposit unless you cancel for a major reason covered by your trip cancellation insurance.
-We recommend that you obtain this insurance.
+We recommend that you obtain this insurance and, upon request, can provide you with a short list of reputable companies that offer this type of insurance.

 top of page